TooTallNate/Simple-Game-Framework/README.md

- * `C or C++ Based Player`: For a pure speed solution, there could be a SGF game engine written in C or C++, and using V8/Nitro/SpiderMonkey to interprit game code.
+ * `C or C++ Based Player`: For a pure speed solution, there could be a SGF game engine written in C or C++, and using V8/Nitro/SpiderMonkey to interpret game code.
 This would be the fastest version of the game engine.
 However, I (TooTallNate) have never programmed in C++, let alone developed games, so I probably won't be touching this one.